ashgold1027/portfolio/README.md

 The Spread of COVID-19 in Scotland (October 28th, 2024)

-* For this project, I analyzed the spread of Covid-19 among different demographics in Scotland.
+* This is an analysis on the spread of Covid-19 among different demographics in Scotland.
+This analysis was conduced on real public datasets on the spread of covid and Scottish demographics.